-4.2.2.4 Land disturbance
+4.2.2.2 Land disturbance

 Develop and detail a strategy that will minimise the amount of land disturbed at any one time.
-The strategy will address progressive rehabilitation and final decommissioning with particular regard to the impacts in the short, medium and long-term timeframes.
 Describe the methods to be used for managing disturbed land, including backfilling, covering, re-contouring, topsoil handling and revegetation.
-However, a description of erosion and sediment control could be deferred to section 4.2.2.6.
-Any proposals to disturb land that would impede or divert overland flow or waterways, and any subsequent reinstatement, during construction or operations will be first described in this section.
-However, the potential impacts of interfering with flow on the quantity and quality of water resources, the final drainage and seepage control systems, and any long-term monitoring plans will be assessed and described in section 4.5.
+However, a description of erosion and sediment control could be deferred to section 4.2.2.

 In addition to assessing the operational phase of land disturbance, address the ultimate changes following implementation of the decommissioning and rehabilitation plan described in section 3.7.
-Detail the proposed long-term changes that will occur to the land after mining ceases compared to the situation before mining commences.
-Those changes will be illustrated on suitably scaled maps with contours at intervals sufficient to assess the likely drainage pattern for ground and surface waters (however, the assessment of the impacts on drainage and water quality will be provided in the water resources section of the EIS).
 Assess the proposed mitigation measures for land disturbance to be used on decommissioning the site in sufficient detail to decide their feasibility.
-In particular, address the long-term stability of final voids and spoil dumps, safety of access to the site after surrender of the lease, and the residual risks that will be transferred to the subsequent landholder.
+In particular, address safety of access to the site after surrender of the lease, and the residual risks that will be transferred to the subsequent landholder.